Therrell C. Smith School of Dance is founded in Washington DC

 Marion Cuyjet was a former student of Essie Marie Dorsey.
 After a brief partnership with classmate Sydney King in 1946, Cuyjet opened the Judimar School of Dance, which offered classes in ballet, Afro-Caribbean dance, modern dance, tap, jazz, social dance, folk dance, children’s dance, and acrobatics.
 Cuyjet’s major objectives were twofold: the first was to make dancers and the second was to provide dance preparation to all youth as a vehicle for social, cultural, intellectual, and physical development.
 Some of Judimar’s former students include Judith Jamison, Arthur Hall, Joan Myers Brown, John Jones, Elmer Ball, Donna Lowe Warren, Delores Browne, Tamara Guillebeaux, and China White.

-Frances Taylor Davis performs with the Paris opera ballet
+Frances Taylor Davis performs with the Paris Opera Ballet

-Frances Taylor Davis became the first black ballerina to perform with the Paris Opera Ballet.
+Frances Taylor Davis became the first Black ballerina to perform with the Paris Opera Ballet.

-Katherine Dunham offered Taylor a scholarship to study dance at the Katherine Dunham Company.
+Katherine Dunham offered Frances Taylor a scholarship to study dance at the Katherine Dunham Company.
 Taylor toured with the dance troupe in Europe and South America.

-During her travels, She was recruited for a special presentation to perform with the Paris Opera Ballet, becoming the first African American to be invited to perform with the ballet company.
+During her travels, she was recruited for a special presentation to perform with the Paris Opera Ballet, becoming the first African American to be invited to perform with the ballet company.
 Taylor received rave reviews from the press for her performances in Paris.